Third Step in True Pattern of Prayer - Ask God

 God will provide restoration of life, health, monetary gain, success in skill--many things that are for the benefit of humankind.

->

-> However, not all things are equal in importance for the eternal salvation of humans, so one blessing or granting God provides to one may differ than another granting or blessing that He provides to another.
+However, not all things are equal in importance for the eternal salvation of humans, so one blessing or granting God provides to one may differ from another granting or blessing He provides another.

->

-> One reason He requires us to ask for some things is to teach us that He can and will provide for all people.
+There exist many answers that could fill volumes with explanations and examples to understand; though, one reason He requires us to ask for some things is to teach us that He can. and will. provide for all people.

->

-> He provides the things that humans need and some wants that help to strengthen faith and aid in Christian service.
+God provides the things we need and some wants that help to strengthen faith and aid in Christian service.
 The things that are important to His children are important to Him.

->

-> Any parent takes their children's feelings into regard who is a righteous parent, and Father in Heaven is the example of this.
+Any righteous parent takes their children's feelings into regard, and Father in Heaven is the example!

->

-> It matters to Him if one of us is hurt or lonely.
-When He issues out judgement in the end for all the deeds of mankind He will, through Christ, make an account of each fallen tear and angry word of all people to account for who did not make redress.
+It matters to Him if one of us is hurt or lonely.
+When He issues out judgment in the end for all the deeds of mankind, He will, through Christ, make an account of each fallen tear and angry word of all people who did not make redress.

->

-> As with any short-viewed toddler when it comes to fairness, we tend to think that we want action from God now and not in some distant future when we will probably not care about it anymore!
+As with any short-viewed toddler when it comes to fairness, we tend to think that we want action from God now and not in some distant future when we will probably not care about it anymore!

 The wisdom of God is great in that.
 After the uncontrolled feelings of hurt are gone, we can then look at the guilty party with compassion and mercy as would He.
 We are commanded to be temperate.